 Gender and age group played no statistically significant role in the answers on this question.
 In the second phase of the research, seemingly boys and girls gave significantly different answers (p<.05); girls tend to think that constant messages don't necessarily mean they should feel flattered, , while boys are divided as far as this matter is concerned.
-As for age, in accordance with the findings in the beginning of the survey, there was no statistically significant difference in the second phase either.
+The same exact statistically significant difference was spotted in the third phase (p<.01).
+As for age, in accordance with the findings in the beginning of the survey, there was no statistically significant difference nor in the second phase nor in the third one.